matter-labs/zksync/docs/protocol.md

 Critical circuit logic is described below in a python-like pseudocode for simplicity of comprehension.
-It describes invariants that should be preserved after rollup operation execution and account tree updates that should be performed if this invariants are true.
+It describes invariants that should be preserved after rollup operation execution and account tree updates that should be performed if these invariants are true.

 There are two main invariant functions: `tree_invariants` and `pubdata_invariants`.
 Each predicate in these functions should evaluate to true.